 This post is motivated from trying to find better unsupervised vector representations for questions pertaining to the queries from customers to our agents.
 Earlier, in a series of posts, we have seen how to design and implement a clustering framework for customer questions, so that we can efficiently find the most appropriate answer and at the same time find out most similar questions to recommend to the customer.

-In continuation of my earlier posts on designing a question-question similarity framework, in part three of the series we look into how to incorporate limited amount of supervised feedback into our system.
-Note that since getting labelled data is an expensive operation from the perspective of our company resources, the amount of supervised feedback from human agents is very low (~ 2-3% of the total number of questions).
-So obviously […]
+In continuation of my earlier posts on designing an automated question-answering system, in part three of the series we look into how to incorporate feedback into our system.
+Note that since getting labelled data is an expensive operation from the perspective of our company resources, the amount of feedback from human agents is very low (~ 2-3% of the total number of questions).
+So obviously with such less labelled data, […]

-In this post we will look at the offline implementation.
-In our company, there are currently about a 100 manual agents, each serving somewhere around 60-80 customers (non-unique) a day, i.e. a total of about 8K customer queries each day for our agents.
-And each customer session has an average of 3 question-answer rounds including statements, greetings, contextual and personal questions.
-Thus on average we generate 24K QA pairs each […]
+In this post we will look at the offline implementation architecture.
+Assuming that, there are currently about a 100 manual agents, each serving somewhere around 60-80 customers (non-unique) a day, i.e. a total of about 8K customer queries each day for our agents.
+And each customer session has an average of 5 question-answer rounds including statements, greetings, contextual and personal questions.
+Thus on average we generate 40K client-agent response pairs […]

 In this second part of the series on my posts on Dynamic Programming in NLP, I will be showing how to solve the Longest Common Subsequence problem using DP and then use modified versions of the algorithm to find out the similarity between two strings.
 LCS is a common programming question asked in many technical interviews.
 Given two strings (sequence of words, characters etc.) S1 and S2, return the number […]